texfaq/texfaq.github.io/FAQ-textrace.md

 # Making outline fonts from MetaFont

-`TeXtrace`, originally developed by  P&eacute;ter Szab&oacute;, is a bundle of Unix scripts that use  Martin Weber's freeware boundary tracing package [`autotrace`](http://autotrace.sourceforge.net) to
+`TeXtrace`, originally developed by  Péter Szabó, is a bundle of Unix scripts that use  Martin Weber's freeware boundary tracing package [`autotrace`](http://autotrace.sourceforge.net) to